-On a presidential lawn – that‘s how a drone (precisely a quadcopter) flight ended steered by a participant of a party in Washington who decided to fly over the White House and unexpectedly crashed into the presidential garden.
+On a presidential lawn ‘ that‘s how a drone (precisely a quadcopter) flight ended steered by a participant of a party in Washington who decided to fly over the White House and unexpectedly crashed into the presidential garden.
 The presidential couple wasn‘t in the House at that time but their daughters were.
 Barrack Obama got furious that anyone can enter the premises of the one of the best secured places in the world.
 It has to be admitted that the pilot was unlucky as this seemingly minor incident was qualified as a federal offence.

 FREE AS A BIRD?

+Since drones became common quite a few similar incidents have happened.
+Use of drones has been rapidly growing and these devices become increasingly sophisticated but also cheaper.
+Majority treats them as toys but reckless use may have dire consequences as they may endanger not only head of states but also ordinary people.
 In 2016 a drone crashed into a British Airways jet over Heathrow, no serious damage was done on this occasion but it raised a debate on enforcement of the rules concerning use of drones and protection of the airports.
 In 2016 the Telegraph reported that ‘the number of near misses involving aircraft and drones quadrupled in the past year‘.

-WHAT CAN BE DONE?Now Clint Eastwood should appear with a shotgun and pipe in his mouth that would protect his premises against flying peeping Tom and finally shoot it – such situations have actually taken place in the United States (Clint himself was not involved of course).
-There are quite a few other ideas – Boeing has tested an anti-drone laser weapon that locates a drone and destroys it using a laser.
+Now Clint Eastwood should appear with a shotgun and pipe in his mouth that would protect his premises against flying peeping Tom and finally shoot it ‘ such situations have actually taken place in the United States (Clint himself was not involved of course).
+There are quite a few other ideas ‘ Boeing has tested an anti-drone laser weapon that locates a drone and destroys it using a laser.
 Airports were offered to buy a small army of drones to serve as guards securing their premises and catching intruders in a real net.
 More and more popular are becoming drone jammers and, if I were to choose, I would use this method to protect against them.